x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-public-folder.md

 If the user selected "Yes", the items were deleted.
 In this case, if you restore the folder, the public folder will be restored, but the items cannot be recovered.

 > [!NOTE]
-> Using Outlook to restore deleted public folders is not recommended because it truncates the public folder name and retains only the first name of the public folder.
+> Using Outlook to restore deleted public folders is not recommended because it truncates the name of the public folder.
 This issue is under investigation and this article will be updated when there is a fix available.